44422-ism/Plant-Disease-Detection-AI/README.md

 This project is a plant-health detection system designed to analyse the condition of money plants using Computer Vision.
 It enables users to upload a plant image and instantly receive predictions on whether the plant is healthy, stressed, or wilted.

+(Note: This is our capstone project assigned to us by CBSE, it's a group project.)

 Website link: https://myplantea.weebly.com/

 Youtube video link: